smaremanda/add-in-docs/overview/specify-office-hosts-and-api-requirements.md

 - If your add-in runs in one Office host, set the  **Hosts** element in the manifest.
-For more information, see[Set the Hosts element](../overview/specify-office-hosts-and-api-requirements.md#SetHosts).
+For more information, see [Set the Hosts element](../overview/specify-office-hosts-and-api-requirements.md#SetHosts).

 - To set the minimum requirement set or API members that an Office host must support to run your add-in, set the  **Requirements** element in the manifest.
-For more information, see[Set the Requirements element in the manifest](../overview/specify-office-hosts-and-api-requirements.md#RequirementsElement).
+For more information, see [Set the Requirements element in the manifest](../overview/specify-office-hosts-and-api-requirements.md#RequirementsElement).

 - If you would like to provide additional functionality if specific requirement sets or API members are available in the Office host, perform a runtime check in your add-in's JavaScript code.
 For example, if your add-in runs in Excel 2016, you may want to use API members from the new JavaScript API for Excel to provide additional functionality.
 For more information, see [Use runtime checks in your JavaScript code](../overview/specify-office-hosts-and-api-requirements.md#Runtimecheck).